top of page

 The Tube is still at North Weald!

 Sadly, passenger numbers on the Ongar branch remained low and London Transport decided to close the line east of Epping with the last tube train running on 30 Sep 1994 - some 30 years ago this year!!
 The line was initially reopened by the Epping Ongar Railway Volunteer Society on 10 Oct 2004 but after a later transfer of owner and substantial maintenance work, todays Epping-Ongar Railway (EOr) started running heritage trains on 25 May 2012.
 The Epping Signalling Museum is not part of EOr.
 Although tantalisingly close to running into Epping station and our Museum, the EOr can only run as far as the beautiful Epping Forest destination, near Coopersale.
-It remains an objective of EOr to negotiate running into Epping at some stage in the future.
+It remains an objective of EOr to negotiate running into Epping in the future.

 Signalling the Future